Tiger Iron: Properties, Facts and Photos

-Known for their distinctive layered appearance, banded iron formations are dense sedimentary rocks that date 1.8 to 2.5 billion years.
-These geological structures are the most important source of iron on Earth.
+Known for their distinctive layered appearance, banded iron formations are dense sedimentary rocks that date back 1.8 to 2.5 billion years.
+These geological structures are Earth's most important source of iron.

 Although some tiger iron can look very similar to the mineral tigers eye, they're not the same stone.
 With closer inspection, it's usually quite easy to tell one from the other.

-Banded iron formations, which can be hundreds of metres thick, formed when Earth was very young.
-At this point in time, there was little to no oxygen in the atmosphere.
+Banded iron formations, which can be hundreds of metres thick, formed when Earth was young.
+At this point, there was little to no oxygen in the atmosphere.

-Dissolved iron, most likely from underwater volcanoes, reacted with oxygen produced as a waste product by microscopic organisms called cyanobacteria.
-This reaction led to precipitation, a process in which substances in a solution mix together and form an insoluble product.
+Dissolved iron, most likely from underwater volcanoes, reacted with oxygen produced in seawater by microscopic organisms called cyanobacteria.
+The reaction led to precipitation, a process in which substances in a solution mix together and form an insoluble product.

 The result was the formation of iron oxides on the seafloor, which gradually became banded formations rich in iron and silica.
 Iron oxides are chemical compounds of iron and oxygen, with rust being the most common example.

-Over millions of years, immense heat and pressure led to the crystallisation of these formations.
+Over millions of years, intense heat and pressure led to the crystallisation of these formations.
 Earth's natural movements caused the layers to become distorted.

 As oxygen levels in the atmosphere increased, an ozone layer developed, protecting Earth from the sun's harmful rays.
 This allowed organisms to eventually leave the water and begin living on land.